 The monitoring plan will require the licence holder to advise the Trust immediately of any noncompliance with any requirements of this specification which may occur during the term of the licence.
-If non-compliance occurs, the licence may be suspended or terminated as stipulated in the Licence Conditions.
+If a non-compliance occurs, the licence may be suspended or terminated as stipulated in the Licence Conditions.
 The licensee may appeal any such suspension.

-ECA will maintain the confidentiality of identified confidential information provided and accessed during the verification and monitoring of licences.
+ECA will maintain the confidentiality of identified confidential information provided and accessed during verification and monitoring of licences.

-Using the Environmental Choice Label
+Using the Eco Choice Aotearoa Label